-Liabilities in relation to unit linked contracts are held at fair value through the profit and loss account.
+Liabilities related to unit linked contracts are held at fair value through the profit and loss account.
 The fair value of a financial instrument is the fund value of the contract, without any reduction.
 A financial liability is derecognised when and only when the liability is extinguished, that is, when the obligation specified in the contract is discharged, cancelled or has expired.

-Statement of accounting policies (continued)
+Statement of accounting policies (continued) for the year ended 31 December 2014